Aortic dissection: MRI

 Magnetic resonance imaging (MRI) has a sensitivity of 97-100% and specificity of 94-100% in the diagnosis of aortic dissections.
-MRIs take up to 20-30 minutes to complete and therefore may not be suitable for use in people who are critically ill, such as those with aortic dissections.
+MRIs take up to 20–30 minutes to complete and therefore may not be suitable for use in people who are critically ill, such as those with aortic dissections.
 MRIs are also not available in many resource limited settings.
 MRIs do not expose the person to potentially harmful ionizing radiation.

 Ultrasound

 An echocardiogram displaying the true lumen and false lumen of an aortic dissection: In the image to the left, the intimal flap can be seen separating the two lumens.
 In the image to the right, color flow during ventricular systole suggests that the upper lumen is the true lumen.

 Transthoracic echocardiography is not recommended in the evaluation of aortic dissections owing to its limited ability to evaluate the aortic arch, the descending aorta or the blood vessels branching from the aorta.
 Its sensitivity may be further reduced in patients with obesity or lung emphysema.
 Transthoracic echocardiography has high sensitivity in evaluating the aortic root and proximal ascending aorta.
-Transesophageal echocardiography can also be done at bedside and no sedation is required.
-It may also identify complcations of aortic dissection including heart failure, pericardial effusion with possible cardiac tamponade, and aortic valve regurgitation or other valve disorders.
+It can also be done at bedside and no sedation is required.
+It may also identify complications of aortic dissection including heart failure, pericardial effusion with possible cardiac tamponade, and aortic valve regurgitation or other valve disorders.

 Transesophageal echocardiography has a sensitivity of 96.8% and specificity of 100% in the diagnosis of aortic dissections.
 It is also able to assess the descending aorta in the thorax.
 It can also assess the aortic valve and other heart valves, as well as assess the true lumen or false lumin of aortic dissections, which can help guide surgical repair planning and options.
 Transesophageal echocardiography requires the person to be sedated.